TimVanOnckelen/PCFs/fileUploader/README.md

 Label to show on the button

+> Default = "Choose file(s)"

 #### Allow multiple files

 Allow the user to select multiple files at once

+> Default = "true"

 #### Allowed formats

 Allowed formats to select.
-Default = all

 e.g. image/png,image/jpeg

 Please refer to [this media type list](http://www.iana.org/assignments/media-types/media-types.xhtml) for file types.

+> Default = "all"

 #### ID of the button

 HTML id of the input field.
-Default = "xe-uploadfile-button" May be handy when adding multiple upload buttons.
+May be handy when adding multiple upload buttons.

+> Default = "xe-uploadfile-button"

 #### Button type

 Refers to type of button.

-Default = "primary"
+> Default = "primary"

 ##### Types